 We are inviting every person in our church to set aside 10 minutes each day to pray around a united set of directions.
-Starting Monday, see daily prompts on the front page of inourtime.co or text “firstseek” to 72345 to have them sent straight to your phone.
+Starting Monday, see daily prompts at InOurTime.co or text “firstseek” to 72345 to have them sent straight to your phone.

-Fasting is sacrificing something in order to focus our attention and increase our appetite for God.
+Fasting is the practice of sacrificing something in order to focus our attention on and increase our appetite for God.
 We are encouraging everyone to pair their prayer with fasting in some form during these two weeks.
 Click here for more on why and how to fast.

 WHY FIRST SEEK?

 When we began our journey together as Sanctuary Church we started with a season of fasting and prayer.
 Prayer and fasting are not our last resort, they are always our first response. #FirstSeek is designed to prioritize the eternal and seek God’s wisdom, strength, and direction for our lives, church, and city.
 This year we are focusing our energy on seeking God for an awakening/revival in our city and beyond.